 If someone had come to me with the promise of a “magic pill” to restore my mother’s mind I would have leaped at it.
 Even if all it did was placate my mother so that I could find time to restore my own sense of sanity, in all likelihood I would have paid the price, even if it bankrupted me.
 But…

 There is no pill that will help.
-Certainly not one that will cure dementia
+Certainly not one that will restore a damaged brain

-Even the drugs that claim to slow progression of the disease have a checkered track record.
+Even the drugs that claim to slow progression of brain shrinkage have a checkered track record.

-For example, Donepezil (trade name Aricept), Rivastigmate (Exelon), and Galantamine (Razadyne) are all approved by the United States Food and Drug Administration to treat mild to moderate Alzheimer’s disease.
+For example, Donepezil (trade name Aricept), Rivastigmate (Exelon), and Galantamine (Razadyne) are all approved by the United States Food and Drug Administration to treat mild to moderate brain shrinkage.

-Each of these drugs works by targeting acetylcholine, a key neural signaling molecule (neurotransmitter) that tends toward exceedingly LOW levels in the Alzheimer’s brain.
+Each of these drugs works by targeting acetylcholine, a key neural signaling molecule (neurotransmitter) that tends toward exceedingly LOW levels in the atrophied brain.